PX4/PX4-Autopilot/misc/uClibc++/README.txt

   CONFIG_LIBM=y

-The math libraries depend on the float.h header file that is normally provided by your tooltchain.
+The math libraries depend on the float.h header file that is normally provided by your toolchain.
 A dummy (and probably wrong) fload.h file can be installed by setting:

   CONFIG_ARCH_FLOAT_H=y